 The second part of the show explores some more obscure carols before a return to the classics.

-January 15, 1950 - All all-request live show with the Weavers and Woodie Guthrie.
+January 15, 1950 - All all-request live show with the Weavers and Woody Guthrie.